indigobyte/jsonld-metadata/README.md

 # Updating schema.org schema

-- Find schema.org schema.
-- Convert it to RDFa format.
+- Find schema.org schema in RDF format. **It must be HTTP schema, not HTTPS!**.
+You can find it at [GitHub](https://github.com/schemaorg/schemaorg/tree/main/data/releases).
+Take "all" schema instead of "current" since "current" one uses definitions from "all", and there will be "not found/undefined" errors when using "current" schema instead of
+"all".
-- Replace file `generator/resources/schema.rdfa`.
+- Replace file `generator/resources/schemaorg-all-http.rdf` with the new version.
+- Delete `src/generated` and `src/generated-test` folders.
 - Run `generator/src/main/kotlin/org/schema/generator/generator.kt`'s main function.
 Must set working directory to `generator` before running.
+Generated files will be placed in `src/generated` and `src/generated-test`.

 # Building new version
 - Update `version` inside `gradle.properties` file.